grafana/grafana/docs/sources/setup-grafana/configure-docker.md

 ### Configure Docker secrets credentials for AWS CloudWatch

-Grafana ships with built-in support for [Amazon CloudWatch datasource](https://grafana.com/docs/grafana/latest/datasources/aws-cloudwatch/), where need to provide information such as AWS ID-Key, secret access key, region etc. For which you can use the Docker secrets to achieve it.
+Grafana ships with built-in support for the [Amazon CloudWatch datasource]({{< relref "../datasources/aws-cloudwatch/" >}}).
+To configure the data source, you must provide information such as the AWS ID-Key, secret access key, region, and so on.
+You can use Docker secrets as a way to provide this information.

 Example: